 Louisiana slang can range from descriptive words to playful phrases expressing joy and excitement.

-Louisiana has a rich language full of colorful expressions.
 Here are some common Louisiana slang words and phrases that you might hear around the state:

 1. Lagniappe: